Video Transcoder on GPU

-Video transcoding task should be solved to play video smoothly on different devices.
-That is why we need to convert source video to a new file with different quality, compression, format, etc. Usually it's done on CPU with FFmpeg software which supports huge number of codecs, filters and formats.
+Video transcoder task should be solved to play video smoothly on different devices.
+That is why we need to convert source video to a new file with different quality, compression, format, resolution, bit depth, etc. Usually it's done on CPU with FFmpeg software which supports huge number of codecs, filters and formats.
 One more important solution is Quick Sync Video from Intel, which is a dedicated hardware core on the processor die.
-NVIDIA GPUs have hardware-based NVENC module which is capable to encode and decode video with h.264 and h.265 algorithms and much more.
+NVIDIA GPUs have hardware-based NVENC and NVDEC modules which are capable to encode and decode video with h.264 and h.265 algorithms and much more.
 Performance of that solution is much higher than realtime.
 Moreover, one can process several streams on just one GPU at the same time.
 Such a solution is now a part of FFmpeg package and it also includes resize and multiple output resolutions as well.

 GPU Transcoder Features